2. Project management¶

 To Commit: Source Control > Views and more actions… > Commit > Commit all.

 To Push: Source Control > Views and more actions… > Push.

-One of the most important aspects of a documentation is the images size, due to hosting space, internet conditions of the reader (and come on, you don’t need a 4MB picture with dimensions 10 times bigger than the screen of your laptop); so a good practice is to reduce the weight of the images, for that we found can use some tools:
+One of the most important aspects of a documentation is the size of the images due to hosting space and internet data usage (and come on! you don’t need a 6MB picture with dimensions 5 times bigger than the screen of your laptop); so a good practice is to reduce the size of the images, for that we found can use some tools:

 - GIMP - a software which one of its multiple tools is resizing images, that allows you to change the dimensions, format and resolution in a personalized way.